AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contracts
-2. AddressBook shows a list of contracts
+2. iCon shows a list of contracts
 3. User requests to view details of a specific contract in the list by id
-4. AddressBook shows the contract's details
+4. iCon shows the contract's details

     Use case ends.